Meteor-Community-Packages/meteor-postcss/README.md

 #### Important!
-Package is no longer maintained.
+Package is no longer actively maintained.
 I am not sure if it will work with newest Meteor versions.
 If you think you can keep it in good shape, let me know.
 I'll pass it to you.
 Thanks.

+From version 2.0.0 it uses [postcss-load-config](https://github.com/michael-ciniawsky/postcss-load-config).
+Thanks to [@mitar](https://github.com/mitar).
+For more info check: [#32](https://github.com/juliancwirko/meteor-postcss/pull/32).

 ## Use PostCSS with Meteor - Package